 - Do not exert yourself much as the accumulation of sweat around the psoriasis area can lead to more of irritation and itching.

-- Avoid taking hot water shower as hot water can only worsen the condition.
+- Avoid taking hot water showers, as hot water can only worsen the condition.

-- Prefer applying Aloe Vera gel on psoriasis affected area, at least 2-3 times a day.
+- Apply aloe vera gel on the psoriasis affected area, at least 2-3 times a day.
 This helps lessen red patches and the associated scaling to an extent.

 Also, one should note the fact that a baby may not simply get a hold on psoriasis just post delivery.
 The born child may even develop this disease later in life.

-Looking at all the stated facts and information, it is clear that psoriasis is a kind of disease that may brighten or even darken the situation for a pregnant woman.
+Psoriasis is a skin condition, about which pregnant women do not need to worry themselves too much.
 All depends from person to person or from case to case.
-However, a woman should always consult her gynaecologist and skin specialist before relying on any medication, when pregnant.
+However, a woman should always consult her gynaecologist and skin specialist before relying on any medication when pregnant.